Brudalaxe/Profiling-LDMs/README.md

 ### Profiling with PyTorch Profiler

-Both models can be profiled using Weights & Biases and PyTorch Profiler to monitor GPU utilization, execution time, and memory usage.
+Both models can be profiled using Weights & Biases and PyTorch Profiler to monitor GPU utilisation, execution time, and memory usage.
 Here is an example of how to integrate the PyTorch Profiler into your training script:

 ```python
 from pytorch_lightning import Trainer